Jay Leno Slammed On Twitter For Calling Current Late-Night Hosts Too Partisan In Their Political Comedy

 — Donald J. Trump (@realDonaldTrump) March 13, 2019

-Comedians who currently host late-night shows, like Stephen Colbert and Jimmy Fallon, haven’t commented on the story just yet but don’t be surprised if you hear it mentioned in any of their upcoming opening monologues.
+Comedians who currently host late-night shows, like Stephen Colbert and Jimmy Fallon, haven’t commented on the story just yet.
+However, it may be ripe material for their upcoming opening monologues.